Graded rings of modular forms

 INPUT:

-• polynomial – A multivariate polynomial.
+• polynomial – a multivariate polynomial.
 The variables names of the polynomial should be different from 'q'.
-The number of variable of this polynomial should equal the number of generators
+The number of variable of this polynomial should equal the number of given generators.

 EXAMPLES: